 Usually, USCIS concentrates on the first prong and looks to whether a bachelor's degree is required for the nursing job.
 This can make obtaining an H-1B visa as a nurse difficult, because many states do NOT require a bachelor's degree for a typical registered nurse position.
 Instead, most states require a shorter, certification process for this position.
-Make sure to check with your employer about the requirements for the registered nurse position in the state in which you will work.
+Make sure to check with your employer about the requirements for the registered nurse position in the state in which you hope to work.

 A nurse position is classified as a "Schedule A" position.
-Schedule A positions are ones that the U.S. government has recognized the U.S. needs more workers to fill -- therefore, employers are not required to post advertisements for Schedule A positions (a usual PERM requirement), because the U.S. government already knows there is a shortage of workers in these positions.
+Schedule A positions are ones that the U.S. government has recognized the U.S. needs more workers to fill.
+Therefore, employers are not required to post advertisements for Schedule A positions (a usual PERM requirement), because the U.S. government already knows there is a shortage of workers in these positions.

-Once USCIS approves the I-140 and the foreign nurse's priority date is current (meaning that a visa has become available, if a wait had been imposed due to the annual allotment of such visas having run out), the nurse can apply for the U.S. green card by filing the I-485, adjustment of status application, with USCIS (for an extensive explanation please see "Keep Track of Your Priority Date for a Green Card or Visa").
+Once USCIS approves the I-140 and the foreign nurse's priority date is current (meaning that a visa number has become available, if a wait had been imposed due to the annual allotment of such visas having run out), the nurse can apply for the U.S. green card by filing the I-485, adjustment of status application, with USCIS (for explanation, see How to Determine Your Priority Date for Immigration Purposes).

 Importantly, although the typical PERM advertisement requirements do not apply to Schedule A positions, the Posting-Notice requirement does apply.
 Your U.S. employer must post a notice in the place of business that gives notice of the labor certification filing to the other employees.

 All foreign nurses, regardless of whether they are coming to the U.S. with an H-1B visa or with a green card, must prove to USCIS that they are "certified" to work in the medical field in the United States.
-(This information is specific to nurses -- physicians and other medical personnel must meet different requirements.)
+(This information is specific to nurses.
+Physicians and other medical personnel must meet different requirements.)

 The CGFNS certificate must be included in every visa or green card petition filed on the nurse's behalf by the U.S. employer.
 If the employer forgets to include it, USCIS will almost certainly ask for it before approving the petition.